 Moreover, brands continue to use Sina Weibo to build interest in their products in collaboration with celebrities.
 For example, Louis Vuitton was able to drive a substantial amount of online hype working together with actor, singer, and model, Kris Wu.
 Numerous local and international brands rely on this platform as a source of real-time consumer reviews and use it as a venue to engage customer communities.

 Douyin, an app designed to allow users to create and share short videos, has experienced a rapid rise in users since its initial release in September 2016.
-With over 500 million users from across the globe by July 2018, This app has become popular particularly among younger users who use the platform to create and share short, punchy clips laden with memes and niche cultural references.
+With over 500 million daily users from across the globe by January 2020, This app has become popular particularly among younger users who use the platform to create and share short, punchy clips laden with memes and niche cultural references.

 Also, Douyin features an addictive feed that promotes videos from users all over the world, offering an assortment of creative content.
 This distinctive service has helped Douyin to attract a whopping 75 million new users in just December 2018 alone.

 Xiaohongshu, also known as ‘Little Red Book,’ is a mixed-use platform which combines Pinterest-style photo sharing and e-commerce functionality.
-This app, which has over 100 million active users, is oriented towards women aged 18-35.
+This app is oriented towards women, who comprise 77% of the 300 million active users.
 It enables users to share product reviews, start discussions, and upload their content.

 The Little Red Book concentrates almost entirely on providing trustworthy product reviews and experiences and is a rich source of advice for a lot of young consumers.
 This app is handy for those wishing to find practical and in-depth information and reviews.